Portally/api/README.md

   nearbyServices: NearbyServicesInput
   # Relevant documents
   documents: [ExternalFileInput!]!
-  # Size in square meters
+  # Size in square meters.
+  # size and sizeSpan are not required but you have to pass at least one of them.
+If you pass both, sizeSpan will have priority.
   size: Int
   # Size span in square meters, used when the tenant can rent part of the premises
   sizeSpan: SizeSpanInput